vlcn-io/cr-sqlite/README.md

 ## WASM

-For a WASM build that works in the browser, see the [js](./js) directory.
+For a WASM build that works in the browser, see the [js](https://github.com/vlcn-io/js) repository.

 ## CLI